kerrishotts/cordova-template-webpack-babel-scss/README.md

-# cordova-template-webpack-ts-scss
+# cordova-template-webpack-babel-scss

-This template is designed to make it easy for you to write ES2015+, TypeScript, and SCSS code, and then bundle that code using webpack v2.
+This template is designed to make it easy for you to write ES2015+ and SCSS code, and then bundle that code using webpack v2.
 It will do this automatically each time you run any Cordova/PhoneGap command that triggers the `prepare` phase.

 This template is based on the [cordova-plugin-webpack-transpiler](https://github.com/kerrishotts/cordova-plugin-webpack-transpiler) plugin which is very similar and slightly more flexible.
 However, if you don't want to rely on a plugin, this template will work as well.